replicatedhq/replicated-field-labs/instruqt/app-preflights/04-kotsadm-ui/assignment.md

 ### 3. Application Configuration Values

-One the license is uploaded you will be presented with the application configuration set in (kots-config.yaml), this data entry is made before the application is deployed for the first time.
+Once the license is uploaded you will be presented with the application configuration set in (kots-config.yaml), this data entry is made before the application is deployed for the first time.

 ![preflight-login](../assets/preflight-config.png)